 We study history to learn how we arrived to where we are now; to understand what worked for people in the past, and to attempt not to make mistakes made in the past.

-The Social Studies Department at Jonathan Dayton High School addresses the learning standards of the New Jersey History and Social Science Curriculum Framework.
+The Social Studies Department at Jonathan Dayton High School addresses the New Jersey Student Learning Standards for Social Studies.
 Our program combines and integrates various fields such as Western Civilization, United States History, Geography, Economics, Civics, and Government.
 All students are required to take three years of Social Studies.
-They may elect to fill their programs during their senior year with the many elective class offered, such as, Psychology, Sociology, the Holocaust, Diversity Studies, and Economics.
-There are also several Advanced Placement classes available to upper class students.
+They may elect to fill their programs during their senior year with the many elective class offered, such as, Psychology, Sociology, the Holocaust, Diversity Studies, Contemporary Global Studies, and Economics.
+There are also several Advanced Placement classes available to the students throughout their high school experience.

-Our hope is that after their four years of study, students will be prepared with the knowledge and skill necessary to become contributing citizens in our society.
+At the completion of their high school career, students will be prepared with the knowledge and skills necessary to become contributing citizens in our society.